dexie/dexie-website/cloud/docs/authentication.md

 ## Encrypting your offline data

 For more sensitive applications, instead of limiting the session timeout (which by design should be long for offline first apps), your app could choose to encrypt sensitive data and require a password from your user for decryption.
-There are two dexie compatible open source libraries that adds encryption to Dexie: [dexie-encrypted](https://github.com/mark43/dexie-encrypted) and [dexie-easy-encrypt](https://github.com/jaetask/dexie-easy-encrypt).
+There are two dexie compatible open source libraries that adds encryption to Dexie: [dexie-encrypted](https://github.com/mark43/dexie-encrypted) with the steps described in [this issue comment](https://github.com/dexie/Dexie.js/issues/1604#issuecomment-1237065115) and [dexie-easy-encrypt](https://github.com/jaetask/dexie-easy-encrypt).
 By encrypting the sensisitve parts of the offline data you protect the data much better than short session timeouts, that would require resync more often.

+Dexie Cloud will focus on making encryption easier to integrate going forward, with built-in support for local offline authentication, but if you need a working solution today, I would recommend the solution with dexie-encrypted as described above and provide some custom way of deriving an encryption key from a user password or similar.
+If you could wait with encryption until we have a more integrated solution, that might be even better as your encrypted data might need to be migrated if you later on decide to switch encryption solution.

 ## Replace authentication with custom authentication